ZuriPL/svelte-segmented-input/README.md

 # svelte-segmented-input [![svelte-segmented-input](https://img.shields.io/badge/-svelte--segmented--input-orange)](https://github.com/ZuriPL/svelte-segmented-input)

 A simple component for number-only segmented input.
 Ideal for 2FA codes.
-Minified and gzipped the package is ~9kb, and can be used with svelte's client-side component API
+Minified and gzipped the package is ~9kb, and can be used with svelte's client-side component API in non-svelte projects.

 **NOTE:** Even though it's at version 1.x, expect bugs and breaking changes up until 2.0.